youngcoder45/youngcoder45/README.md

 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning Kotlin
 - 💞️ I’m looking to collaborate on Working Hard
 - 📫 How to reach me......
-My Instagram link:- https://instagram.com/youngcoder45
+My znap link:- https://znap.link/youngcoder

 <!---
 youngcoder45/youngcoder45 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.